Farama-Foundation/momaland/docs/tutorials/custom_env.md

 title: Making a Custom Environment
 firstpage:
 ---
+## Setup pre-commit hooks
+`pre-commit install` to initialize pre-commit hooks. `pip install pre-commit` if you don't have the package.

 ## Making a Custom Environment
 1. Create a new environment package in `momaland/envs/`